paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2011-03-23-san_francisco.md

 date: '2011-03-23 00:17:33 +0000'
 location: Brasília, Brazil
 excerpt: As I walked the streets of San Francisco, buoyed by their comfortable familiarity and unique soundtrack, I knew that this was still a city I could never call home.
-image:
-  src: 2011/03/san_francisco_fishermans_wharf.jpg
+image: 2011/03/san_francisco_fishermans_wharf.jpg
-  caption: Boats docked in Fisherman's Wharf
 tag:
   - Travel
   - San Francisco
   - United States
 ---
+{% include figure.html
+  caption="Boats docked in Fisherman's Wharf" src="2011/03/san_francisco_fishermans_wharf.jpg"
+  class="u-bleed"
+%}

 Following five days in Austin, I ventured on to San Francisco.
 A quick stop arranged primarily to catch up with friends, I made sure my stay would be long enough to see all the sights I neglected to visit whilst I was a resident.

 On my first day in the city, I took advantage of my hosts proximity to the Marina district and visited Fisherman's Wharf and the Sea Lions at Pier 39.
 I have no shame, I enjoyed being a tourist.